Nashville season 6: Production

 In April 2017, it was announced that the series had been renewed for a sixth season, with a 16-episode order.
 In an interview following the fifth season finale, Marshall Herskovitz confirmed that actor Jeffrey Nordling would return as Jessie Caine's ex-husband Brad and that the new season would see the introduction of two new characters.
 Filming began on September 27, 2017.
 Five new major recurring cast members were announced in November 2017.
 On November 17, 2017, it was confirmed that it would be the series's final season.

-The sixth season premiere was available on Hulu in the evening hours of December 19, 2017, and removed 24 hours later.
+The sixth season premiere was available on Hulu in the evening of December 19, 2017, and removed 24 hours later.
 Episodes aired an hour and two hours later on the Paramount Network and TV Land, following the initial airing on CMT.
 TVLand discontinued reruns of the series after episode five, but returned for the second half of the season.

 Season six, like season five, was aired in two parts with the final eight episodes airing in the summer.
 The final eight episodes returned on June 7 and the season wrapped on July 26, 2018.

 The season wrap party was held on April 7, 2018.
 Filming wrapped on the finale three days later.

 The series received $5.7 million in tax incentives from the state of Tennessee, the lowest of all seasons.